fajarnurdiansyah/fajarnurdiansyah.github.com/_posts/2011-06-30-why-cant-android-have-smooth-UI-animation.md

 intro: This sucks.
 ---
 css: published/style.css
-title: Why android can’t have smooth UI animation
+title: Why android can't have smooth UI animation
 doc_prefix: whycantandroidhavesmoothUI

 Last week I had the unfortunate experience of trying out an iOS device.
 Unfortunate because it leaves a bad aftertaste knowing what I'm missing with my android phone. [^lgp500] The thing is slick.
 Every animation is buttery smooth and the browsers doesn't stutter at all when scrolling.